Communicating for a Clean Future: Ohio Marine Debris Challenge

 For a complete list of contest rules, download the Contest Rules & Information document, located under the "Resources" box.

-After learning about marine debris in the oceans and Great Lakes, students will develop a public service announcement which should focus on inspiring others to address marine debris.
+After learning about marine debris in the oceans and Great Lakes, students will develop a public service announcement which should focus on inspiring others to address marine debris in the Great Lakes.
 All must meet the requirements below:

 - Be creative!
-Different media (animation, stop-motion, live action, etc.) are all encouraged.
+Different mediums (animation, stop-motion, live action, etc.) are all encouraged

-- One 750-word summary per group of what they learned from the lesson/curriculum.
+- One 750 word summary per group of what they learned from the lesson/curriculum, including any worksheets, graphs, etc.

-- Their PSA video on a DVD as a .MP4 video.
+- PSA video on a DVD as a .MP4 video ONLY and no larger than 30MB in size.
 Leaders, please verify this format before submitting.

-Students are highly encouraged to check out the NOAA Marine Debris Program's website for information about marine debris and teachers are encouraged to use the “Communicating for a Clean Future” curriculum as a resource (Turning the Tide on Trash - pg 87).
+Students are highly encouraged to check out the NOAA Marine Debris Program's website for information about marine debris: www.marinedebris.noaa.gov and teachers are encouraged to use the “Communicating for a Clean Future” curriculum as a resource (Turning the Tide on Trash - pg 87).

-Entries (entry form, DVD, script, lesson summary, and student releases) should be mailed to:
+Entries (entry form, DVD, script, lesson summary/data, and student releases) should be mailed to:

 NOAA Marine Debris Program